TYPO3-Solr/ext-solr/Documentation/GettingStarted/DisplaySearchAndResults.rst

 That's it.
 You now have a working TYPO3 Installation with Solr integration.
 You are able to queue items for indexing, index them and provide an interface for visitors to search the indexed records.

-You can now start to adjust the templates according to :ref:`conf-tx-solr-templateFiles`, configure indexing or searching and facets.
+You can now start to adjust the templates according to :ref:`tx_solr.templateFiles`, configure indexing or searching and facets.